James Hogg is a biographer, ghostwriter and collaborator specialising in sport and entertainment.

 James' first project as a ghostwriter was the Torvill & Dean bestseller, Our Life on Ice (Simon & Schuster, Oct 2014), which he wrote after approaching the pair at the start of 2013.
 In 2015 James contacted the actor and explorer, Brian Blessed, about the possibility of collaborating on a memoir bringing to the fore Brian's unique personality and skills as a raconteur.
 The result, Absolute Pandemonium (Pan Mac, Oct 2015), was an immediate bestseller and has recently spawned a sequal called, The a Panther in my Kitchen (Pan Mac, Nov 2017).

 James' most recent projects as a ghostwriter or collaborator include the Johnny Herbert memoir, What Doesn't Kill You (Transworld, Nov 2016), which was longlisted at the Cross British Sports Book Awards, and Strongman, the autobiography of the World's Strongest Man, Eddie Hall (Ebury, Oct 2017).
-In 2018 he will have three books published: Stable Lass, a memoir by the renowned horsewoman and racehorse trainer, Gemma Hogg (Pan Mac, April 2018), Trials & Error, the autobiography of the twelve-time world motorcycle trials champion, Dougie Lampkin (Simon & Schuster, May 2018), and More than just a Good Life, the authorised biography of the late actor, Richard Briers.
+In 2018 he will have four books published including an authorised biography and three collaborations.
+They are, Stable Lass, a memoir by the renowned horsewoman and racehorse trainer, Gemma Hogg (Pan Mac, April 2018), Trials & Error, the autobiography of the twelve-time world motorcycle trials champion, Dougie Lampkin (Simon & Schuster, May 2018), More than just a Good Life, the authorised biography of the much-loved late actor, Richard Briers (Little Brown, September 20018), and, last but not least, the highly-anticipated autobiography of the actor, Bernard Cribbins, entitled, One Each End & Steady As We Go (Little Brown, October 2018).

 James lives in Yorkshire with his wife and two children.